Yes the over 60s can and do go trekking in Nepal!

 It's worth seeking out a guide who either specialize in trekking with older people in Nepal or a company that's flexible with adding on days if necessary.

 There's also a huge benefit to taking a porter who can carry your heavy bag for you, Do remember that your hotel in Nepal can store most of your things for you too.

-If you want a personal recommendation for a guide who specializes in trekking with older folk then feel free to contact me.
+If you want a personal recommendation for a guide who specializes in trekking with older folk then feel free to use me Find a local trekking guide in Nepal service.
 The same guide is mentioned in my trekking in Nepal guidebook too - a purchase would be appreciated.